ndnguyen07/guided-module-one-project-assessment-seattle-web-career-042219/README0.md

                            __/ |
                           |___/

-##Welcome to the Cocktail Listing!
+#Welcome to the Cocktail Listing Project!
-We are going to gets some drinks going to please select from the options available below...
+We are going to gets some drinks going to please select from the options available below to get started...

-## Goals (Minimum Requirements)

-To build a **Command Line CRUD App** that uses a database to persist information.
-The goal of which is to demonstrate all of the skills learned in module one:

-- Ruby
-- Object Orientation
-- Relationships (via ActiveRecord)
-- Problem Solving (via creating a Command Line Interface (CLI))

-**minimum requirements** for this project are to build a Command Line App that:

-1. Contains at least three models with corresponding tables, including a join table.
-2. Accesses a Sqlite3 database using ActiveRecord.
-3. Has a CLI that allows users to interact with your database as defined by your _user stories_ (minimum of four; one for each CRUD action).
-4. Uses good OO design patterns.
-You should have separate models for your runner and CLI interface.

-0
+Cocktails are sourced from the Cocktail Database: http://www.thecocktaildb.com/api.php

+##Use

+Follow Tiki's directions to select a liquor, and drink of choice.

+You will receive a recipe to make your drink.